flutter-it/docs/docs/documentation/watch_it/watching_multiple_values.md

 <<< @/../code_samples/lib/watch_it/multiple_values_inline_combine_safe.dart#safe_inline_combine

-**How it works:**
+**How it works (default `allowObservableChange: false`):**
 1. First build: Selector runs, creates the `combineLatest()` chain
 2. Result is cached automatically
 3. Subsequent builds: Cached chain is reused
+4. Exception thrown if observable identity changes
-4. No memory leaks, no repeated chain creation
+5. No memory leaks, no repeated chain creation

-**Default behavior:** `allowObservableChange: false`
-- Selector called **once** on first build
-- Result cached and reused
-- Exception thrown if observable identity changes

 **When to set `allowObservableChange: true`:**
 Only when the observable genuinely needs to change between builds: